Skip to contents

 Why do you use the same standardization factor before and after adjustment?

-It is important to remember that bias is a function of the difference in means of a covariate and standardization is a tool to aid in balance assessment.
+It is important to remember that bias is a function of the difference in means of a covariate, and standardization is a just tool to aid in balance assessment.
 As a tool, it should reflect imbalance accurately (i.e., without incorporating extraneous information), but there is no statistical “truth” about the nature of the standardization factor.
 I use the same standardization factor before and after adjustment as recommended by Stuart (2008).
-The rationale is that by isolating the SMD to reflect changes in the difference in means, why can more accurately assess improvement in balance rather than combining information about the difference in means with information about the variability of the covariate, which may change in a variety of ways after adjustment.
+The rationale is that by isolating the SMD to reflect changes in the difference in means, one can more accurately assess improvement in balance rather than combining information about the difference in means with information about the variability of the covariate, which may change in a variety of ways after adjustment.
 I describe a specific example of how allowing the standardization factor to change can cause problems here.

 How do I extract the balance tables from the bal.tab() object?